Bundles of metric structures as left ultrafunctors: The bundle (the first functor)

-A function $f$ from a topological space $E$ with values in $\bb{R} \bigcup \{-\infty,\infty\}$ is upper semi-continuous (respectively lower semi-continuous) iff it is upper semi-continuous (respectively lower semi-continuous) in every point of its domain. \end{definition}
+A function $f$ from a topological space $E$ with values in $\mathbb{R} \bigcup \{-\infty ,\infty \}$ is upper semi-continuous (respectively lower semi-continuous) iff it is upper semi-continuous (respectively lower semi-continuous) at every point of its domain. \end{definition}

-\begin{note*} \rm{It is easy to see that being upper semi-continuous is equivalent to being continuous when equipping $[-\infty,+\infty]$ with the topology generated by $\{ [-\infty,b), \ b \in (-\infty,\infty] ) \}$ which is called the left order topology}.
-The subspace topology of the left order topology of $[0,+\infty]$ is generated by sets of the form $[0,b)$ with $b \in (0,+\infty]$. \end{note*} \begin{definition} let $E$ be a topological space and let $\pi$ be a surjection from $E$ to $X$ such that for each $x \in X$ $\pi^{-1}(x)$ is a metric space with distance $d_x$, let $V$ be an open set then we define \end{definition}
+\begin{note*} \normalfont It is easy to see that being upper semi-continuous is equivalent to being continuous when equipping $[-\infty ,+\infty ]$ with the topology generated by $\{ [-\infty ,b), \ b \in (-\infty ,\infty ] \}$ which is called the left order topology.
+The subspace topology of the left order topology of $[0,+\infty ]$ is generated by sets of the form $[0,b)$ with $b \in (0,+\infty ]$. \end{note*} \begin{definition} Let $E$ be a topological space and let $\pi $ be a surjection from $E$ to $X$, such that for each $x \in X$ $\pi ^{-1}(x)$ is a metric space with distance $d_{x}$, and let $V$ be an open set then we define